aptech/docs/docs/CR-SpreadsheetWrite.rst

           1 2,
           3 5 };

-    //Write contents of 'x' to 'myfile.xlsx'
+    // Write contents of 'x' to 'myfile.xlsx'
-    //from cell 'A1' to 'B3'
+    // from cell 'A1' to 'B3'
     ret = spreadSheetWrite(x, "myfile.xlsx");

 Write To a Range